Skip to content

 - 'result.put("routingGroup", "etl")'

 Note that the priorities have switched.
-The more specific rule has a higher priority, since we want it to be fired first.
+The more specific rule has a higher priority, since it should fire first.
 A query coming from airflow with special label is matched to the "airflow special" rule first, since it's higher priority, and the second rule is ignored.
 A query coming from airflow with no labels does not match the first rule, and is then tested and matched to the second rule.

 if source == "airflow":